amorel/quote-generator/README.md

 | `tags`      | string | Comma-separated tags (e.g.,`Success,Inspirational`) |
 | `author`    | string | Author name (exact match, case-insensitive)           |

+## Swagger Documentation

+This project uses Swagger for automatically generated API documentation.

+- After starting the server, you can access the Swagger UI at: `http://localhost:3000/documentation`
+- The Swagger UI provides an interactive interface to test API endpoints, view request and response schemas, and explore all available parameters.

+### Swagger Setup

+Swagger is configured using Fastify plugins (`@fastify/swagger` and `@fastify/swagger-ui`).
+The documentation includes the following features:

+- **Tags and Descriptions**: Organized by tags for clear navigation
+- **Query Parameter Documentation**: Detailed parameter descriptions for each endpoint
+- **Schemas**: Schemas for request validation and response types (e.g., `Quote`, `QuotesResponse`)

 ## Examples

 - Get a random quote: